MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 # Monetize your Teams app

-Microsoft Teams Store provides features to monetize your app that help to expand your business and reach customers with the best solutions.
-You can monetize your app by creating offers for your applications and expand your customer base through interactive user engagement.
+Microsoft Teams Store provides features to monetize your app by creating offers for your applications.
+You can reach customers with the best solutions and expand your customer base through interactive user engagement.

-Microsoft commercial marketplace hosts publishing offers through Azure Marketplace and Microsoft AppSource online stores.
-The published offers are available for purchase through the Teams Store.
+Microsoft commercial marketplace hosts publishing offers through Azure Marketplace and Microsoft AppSource.
+The published offers are also available for purchase through Microsoft Teams Store.

-There are four ways you can monetize your app:
+There are four ways by which you can drive app monetization:

 :::row:::
    :::column span="":::